9 things you probably don’t know about cruising with a baby

 Holidays on cruise ships are becoming more and more common for families.
 But if you’re planning on cruising with a baby there are some essential things you need to know.
 Our first family cruise was booked when our youngest daughter was just seven-months-old and we set sail when she was 13-months.

 In-between I had a 101 questions in my head about how baby-friendly cruise ships were.
 What baby equipment would be available on board?
 Could I get nappies on a cruise ship?
 And would our little one be able to go to the kids club?

-Here’s what we learnt through research and experience that we certainly didn’t know before we booked our cruise:
+Here’s what we learnt through research and experience that we certainly didn’t know before we booked our cruise with a baby:

 Baby essentials like nappies, wet wipes, formula milk and baby food are not stocked by cruise ship shops.
 So it’s important you top up these items while you’re in port.
 Always carry more than you would usually need to be on the safe side.

 If your baby is weaning you’ll find plenty of finger food in the buffet.
 Pasta, vegetables, cooked meat, fruit and cheese are all standard buffet fare.
 If you prefer to serve your weaning baby pureed food then bring your own mini hand-blender, or pre-prepared food pouches and jars.

 Speak to your shore excursion team about the most family-friendly days off the ship.
 Some excursions will involve long coach journeys or lots of walking in large groups, which can be challenging with babies and young children.
 Consider what you can do within easy reach of the port and opt for half day excursions so you can factor in essential nap and meal times.

 Will your water baby be able to swim?